trinhudo/trinhudo.github.io/publications.md

-- Yosefine Triwidyastuti, Ridho Hendra Yoga Perdana, Kyusung Shim, Tri Nhu Do, and Beongku An, "**Exploiting Secrecy Performance of RIS-Assisted Networks: Deep Learning-Based Evaluation**," _The 12th International Conference on Green and Human Information Technology (ICGHIT)_ Feb.
+- Yosefine Triwidyastuti, Ridho Hendra Yoga Perdana, Kyusung Shim, Tri Nhu Do, and Beongku An, "**Exploiting Secrecy Performance of RIS-Assisted Networks: Deep Learning-Based Evaluation**," _The 12th International Conference on Green and Human Information Technology (ICGHIT)_, Feb.
 2024